senadkurtisi/Multivariate-Time-Series-Forecast/README.md

 # Multivariate Time Series Forecasting of Level of pollution in Beijing

 ## Project description
-The goal of the project was forecasting the next hour's level of pollution (pm2.5) in Beijing by using information about level of pollution in the previous days.
+The goal of the project was forecasting the next hour's level of pollution (pm2.5) in Beijing by using information about the level of pollution in the previous days.

 ## Dataset
 The dataset is stored as a **csv** file [pollution.csv](src/data/) downloaded from [Datasets repository](https://github.com/jbrownlee/Datasets) provided by [jbrownlee](https://github.com/jbrownlee).
 Dataset consists of hourly data from 02.
 January 2010. up to 31.
 December 2014.
 It contains 41757 hours of measurements.